Hayato0512/test_8810/readme.md

 #Ok, I think I want to merge this sentense, so lets try to marge again including this sentese to the master branch. dont screw it , you can do it.
 >>>>>>> newBranch

+##hey this is you know waht?
+I am making change to this on remote repo to practice pulling info to the local repo from remote. lets see if this sentense will be on the local repo too.